This post may contain affiliate links. Please read our disclosure policy.

-Italian Sunday Gravy will get your family to the table like nothing else – the smell of a rich, hearty tomato sauce spiked with red wine, succulent cuts of pork and meatballs and the promise of a flavorful evening feast.
-The sound of this classic Italian dish bubbling away on the stove will only be drowned out by the chorus of hungry mouths – “Is it ready yet?”
+Italian Sunday Gravy will get your family to the table like nothing else — that rich, hearty tomato sauce spiked with red wine, simmered low and slow with succulent cuts of pork, sausage, and tender meatballs is basically an invitation you can’t ignore.
+Once that pot starts bubbling away on the stove, you’ll hear it all afternoon: “Is it ready yet?”

 What Is Sunday Gravy?